Estes Park Emergency Services Explorer Post 911

 Police, Fire and Emergency Medical Services of Estes Park partner in coed Emergency Services Explorer Post 911 to provide qualifying youth with insights and mentoring on:

 - Various dimensions of emergency services careers

-- The skills and disciplines required to be successful in a work environment
+- The skills and discipline required to be successful in a work environment

 - The values of good citizenship embodied in Scouting.

 The Post Advisors include an experienced career officer of Estes Park Police Department, Estes Valley Fire Protection District and Estes Park Health Ambulance & Emergency Medical Services.
 The Advisor's role is to provide leadership in program development and enlist the support of additional emergency services professionals to deliver presentations and experiences for program participants.
-The Post's current Advisors are EMS Officer Deborah Holmes, Fire Personnel Rachel Hofsess, Master Police Officer Jerry Twigg, and Master Police Officer Curt Plassmeyer.
+The current Post 911 Advisors are Deborah Holmes (EMS Ambulance), Paul Mieszala (Police), and Katie Averdick (Fire).